atet/unity/README.md

 3. **Create Script**
    * On the bottom-left window pane, right-click on "SampleScene" and select GameObject → Create Empty.
-   * On the bottom-left window pane, left-click on the newly created GameObject.
-Details of the GameObject are seen in the right-hand window pane, click on "Add Component" and in the small search bar, search for "script".
+   * On the bottom-left window pane, left-click on the newly created "GameObject".
+Details of the GameObject are seen in the right-hand window pane, click on "Add Component" and in the small search bar, search for "script", and click on "New Script".

    [![.img/step03e.png](.img/step03e.png)](#nolink)

-   * Click on New Script and name this new script "script".
+   * Name this new script "script".
 Click on "Create and Add".

    [![.img/step03f.png](.img/step03f.png)](#nolink)